-Data, document, and image anonymization and redaction technology that empowers Sponsors to share information with confidence, knowing that patient and company confidentiality are protected.
+Data, document, and image anonymization and redaction technology that empowers you to share information with confidence, knowing that patient and company confidentiality are protected.

 #BeTransparent and protect patient privacy at the same time

-Sponsors want to foster a collaborative scientific community, but privacy and IP concerns can often complicate matters.
-ANONYMIZE enables rapid, accurate data and document anonymization and redaction so you can join the conversation.
+Many want to foster a collaborative scientific community, but privacy and IP concerns can often complicate matters.
+ANONYMIZE® enables rapid, accurate data and document anonymization and redaction so you can join the conversation.

 In order to share, you must first protect

 Shield structured and unstructured information

 ANONYMIZE® employs powerful machine learning to enable you to redact or anonymize unstructured clinical documents, structured datasets, and medical images.

 Use ANONYMIZE® to quantify the risk of re-identification and generate risk assessment reports.
 By anonymizing data and documents together, you save time.

 Maximize data utility

 With ANONYMIZE®, you can maximize and maintain the integrity of study data and enable secondary analysis, while applying a range of information-protection measures, including the ability to: